- This event has passed.

 After attending the workshop, you will:

-• Know something about SIMD vectorisation and how it can be exploited.
+- Learn about SIMD vectorisation and how you can utilise it.

 Agenda